ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After a successful processing of the POST request, the Group Manager performs the following actions.

 First, the Group Manager creates a new group-configuration resource, accessible to the Administrator at /manage/GROUPNAME, where GROUPNAME is the name of the OSCORE group as either indicated in the parameter 'group_name' of the request or uniquely assigned by the Group Manager.
 Note that the final decision about the name assigned to the OSCORE group is of the Group Manager, which may have more constraints than the Administrator can be aware of, possibly beyond the availability of suggested names.

+If the Group Manager selects a name GROUPNAME different from the name NAME\* indicated in the parameter 'group_name' of the request, then the following conditions MUST hold.

+* The chosen name GROUPNAME is available to assign; and

+* If NAME\* matches with the group name pattern of N scope entries from the 'scope' claim in the stored Access Token for the Administrator, then the chosen group name GROUPNAME also matches with each of those name patterns.

 The value of the status parameter 'rt' is set to "core.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.
 For each parameter not specified in the request, the Group Manager MUST use default values as specified in {{default-values}}.